p-groarke/wsay/readme.md

                                    You can provide more than 1 playback device, seperate the numbers with spaces.
 You can also mix output to file + playback.
                                    Use 'all' to select all devices.
+ -s, --speed <value>               Sets the voice speed, from 0 to 100.
+50 is the default speed.
  -v, --voice <value>               Choose a different voice.
 Use the voice number printed using --list_voices.
  -V, --volume <value>              Sets the voice volume, from 0 to 100.
  -h, --help                        Print this help